GetCID/GetCID-API/README.md

 # GetCID API and PIDMS License Checker API Documentation

 Welcome to the **GetCID** and **PIDMS License Checker** API documentation.
 This guide provides detailed information on integrating our APIs into your applications for seamless Microsoft product activation and license validation.
+**If you just want to Get CID then go to our GetCID Website link**: [GetCID Services](https://msconfirmationid.com/get-confirmation-id/)

 ---